aceeric/nbodygo/README.md

 TODO

-- gRPC client
+- enum string to val consistency
 - instrumentation
-- Bazel or Make
+- go with Make for now
 - enums
 - logging
 - tests